Frog cake: History

-Balfour's does not attribute the invention of the cake to any single person or year.
+Balfours does not attribute the invention of the cake to any single person or year.
 They speculate that John Gordon Balfour may have been inspired by fondant-covered petit fours on a visit to Paris in 1923.
 The frog cake was one of many fondant-based "assorted fancies" introduced at a time in which tearooms were still popular in Adelaide.
 It soon became known as the Balfours mascot, and has traditionally only been sold in South Australia, although they are now sold in Victoria, New South Wales and Queensland as well.

 The original frog cakes were green in colour, and green remains the most popular of the options, but chocolate and pink coloured versions were later added to the range.
 In addition, while the frog motif dominates, special occasions have resulted in slightly different designs – such as Father Christmas and Snowman cakes released during Christmas seasons and "Chick" cakes around Easter.
 Frog cakes have also been released in the colours of the Adelaide Football Club.

-Frog cakes have long been regarded as a South Australian icon, and have at times been used to help promote the state.
-For example, in 2001 frog cakes were given to judges during Joan Hall's final pitch in a successful bid to win the 2007 World Police and Fire Games for Adelaide.
-While there have been tongue-in-cheek and satirical suggestions to build monuments to the frog cake, such as that made by Peter Goers, a more serious recognition of the frog cake came in 2001 when it was one of the first items to be selected as a South Australian Icon by the National Trust of South Australia during the 165th anniversary of the state, adding the frog cake to the National Heritage Listing as a "movable asset".

 Historically, the frog cake has sold well for Balfours, and at times sales have peaked in response to events surrounding the company.
 When the company was placed into receivership in 2000, a column in The Advertiser by Rex Jory called for people to support the company by purchasing the cakes, and in response sales doubled to an "all-time high".
-Similarly, the 2001 inclusion of the frog cake as a South Australian icon saw a comparable increase in sales.
+The 2001 inclusion of the frog cake as a South Australian icon saw a comparable increase in sales.

 The success of the frog cake has led to imitations, and in response Balfours registered both the name and the shape of the product as a trademark in 2001.